 - Education and public relations with service dog recipients

-This unit teaches students how to utilize a dog’s highly developed sense of smell.
-Because of their keen sense of smell, dogs are able to assist us with locating lost individuals, disaster survivors, cadaver remains, narcotics, explosives, and more.
+This unit introduces students how to utilize a dog’s highly developed sense of smell.
+Because of their keen sense of smell, dogs can assist us with locating lost individuals, disaster survivors, cadaver remains, narcotics, explosives, and more.
 This unit’s classroom and workshop instruction will provide an overview and some hands-on experience in the basics of:

 - Evaluating and selecting dogs for scent related training

 - Reading of scenting dog’s body language